Katie A. Settlement Agreement Implementation

 If you have any comments or questions, please forward them to KatieA@dhcs.ca.gov.

-The Department of Health Care Services (DHCS) and the California Department of Social Services (CDSS) are pleased to announce the availability of a new manual titled, “Medi-Cal Manual for Intensive Care Coordination (ICC), Intensive Home Based Services (IHBS) & Therapeutic Foster Care (TFC) for Katie A. Subclass Members.”
+The Department of Health Care Services (DHCS) and the California Department of Social Services (CDSS) are pleased to announce the availability of the new manual, “Medi-Cal Manual for Intensive Care Coordination (ICC), Intensive Home Based Services (IHBS) & Therapeutic Foster Care (TFC) for Katie A. Subclass Members.”
 (Text Version)

 If you have any questions regarding the Medi-Cal Manual, please email DHCS at KatieA@dhcs.ca.gov.